Technician Economy

 Access for future technicians entering high-demand roles

 The Fund is not a general operating fund, venture fund, or commercial platform fund.
-Its purpose is to support current and future technicians — regions need technician capacity, employers need skilled technical talent, and learners need practical access to pathways that lead to jobs.
+Its purpose is to support current and future technicians.
+Regions need technician capacity, employers need skilled technical talent, and learners need practical access to pathways that lead to jobs.

 Create or support a Technician Fund →